 - other securities or evidences of indebtedness or interest,

 - certificates of trust or beneficial interests, or

 - choses in action

-It is important to consult with an experienced 1031 Exchange Attorney about what properties do and do not qualify as being “like-kind”.
+It is important to consult with our Real Estate Attorney about what properties do and do not qualify as being “like-kind”.

 What is a Reverse Exchange?